Social media use in the financial services sector: Customer engagement

-Many argue that online banking has made customers feel more distant from their banks due to lack of human to human interaction.
-Instead of going to a local branch and interacting with a teller, customers can now do most of their banking online and even though mobile devices.
-Social media has provided a way for companies to once again connect with their customers on a personal level.
-The financial services sector uses social media platforms to create the value that was once found physically in local branches.
-For example, through their Facebook page, a bank may post a snapshot of one of their employees with a brief blurb about his/her job duties and values.
-This strategy replicates the human to human interaction a customer would receive at a local branch and humanizes larger financial institutes.
+Online banking reduced face-to-face interaction between customers and their banks.
+Most banking transactions can now be conducted online or through mobile devices, rather than at a local branch with a teller.
+Social media provides a channel for firms to maintain personal contact with customers, replicating some of the interaction that was previously available at local branches.
+For example, a bank's Facebook page may feature an employee profile describing their job duties, which serves to present a more human face for larger institutions.

 Lending

 Social media is a core marketing channel for online peer-to-peer lending as well as small business lenders.
 Since these companies operate exclusively online, it makes sense for them to market online through social media channels.
 They are able to grow and find new lenders and buyers by utilizing social networks.

 Trading

 Social trading is an alternative way of analyzing financial data by looking at what other traders are doing and comparing, copying and discussing their techniques and strategies.
 Prior to the advent of social trading, investors and traders were relying on fundamental or technical analysis to form their investment decisions.
 Using social trading investors and traders could integrate into their investment decision-process social indicators from trading data-feeds of other traders.

 Investors also use platform like Reddit, Signal messaging or WeChat to create social communities to discuss investments and finance.
 In some cases they use this to join together using meme stocks to move financial markets, such as the 2021 GameStop short squeeze incident.
-They can also use social groups to launch and promote new products such as Cryptocurrencys.
+They can also use social groups to launch and promote new products such as cryptocurrencies.

 Investing application like WeBull incorporate a forum style messaging system on each stock that is available for trading.
-Financial brokers such as Fidelity Investments, Interactive Brokers, and E-Trade have moved to incorporated community features in their investment apps.
+Financial brokers such as Fidelity Investments, Interactive Brokers, and E-Trade have moved to incorporate community features in their investment apps.